tmlabonte/simian/README.md

 3. Log in to the VPN client with your Georgia Tech credentials
 4. If using Windows, follow [these instructions](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL
-5. Open a terminal on your local machine (via WSL if on Windows) [comment] # 6.
-Follow [these instructions](https://support.cc.gatech.edu/support-tools/howto/secure-shell-ssh-tutorial) to set up `ssh`
+5. Open a terminal on your local machine (via WSL if on Windows)
-7. Use the command `ssh simian.cc.gatech.edu` to connect to the workstation
+6. Use the command `ssh simian.cc.gatech.edu` to connect to the workstation